bhjortsberg/tsdump/readme.md

 - Indicate I-frame. and Dump I-frame data as a jpeg
 - Read data from multicast address instead of file.

-- filter() should return bool wheather it should be filtered or not
-- TSReport should have a function that prints the line.
-Should be called if filter() return false and prints whole line
-- The print line function should be simplified compared to how show is implemented.
-Just add with what info is found  - pid pts ptsStr ebp rai

 - -p without pid should print a list of pids in transport stream
 - Display config to store what should be printed (for -x -xx, -p, -j and -i)
 - -x and -xx or -X that prints extra information, the adaption field and the pts-header.
 And -xx (or -X) prints the payload in hex.